Local athletes left with few affordable options for training after financial support removed in wake of restructuring

-Jackson penned on her blog.
-"Now it is all being taken away.""There is a huge community of athletes here, and it is such a healthy place to learn and grow with other athletes, even in other sports," athlete
+Photo by Megan MacKay “There is a huge community of athletes here, and it is such a healthy place to learn and grow with other athletes, even in other sports,” athlete Jackson penned on her blog.
+“Now it is all being taken away.”

 There are nine track clubs in the city recognized by the Calgary Track Council, each hosting athletes of all ages, events and levels.

 The local collegiate track community is also thriving, with the University of Calgary Dinos placing third at the recent CanWest meet in November, and landing the top spot at the Golden Bear Open in January.